 My main passion in life is to help “bridge the gap” between the church and the academy.
-For various reasons, the critical work of scholars does not trickle down into the church, which is extremely unfortunate.
+For various reasons, the critical work of scholars does not tend to trickle down into the church, which is extremely unfortunate.
 My aim is to help remedy that.
-As an ordained minister, working in a full-time capacity within a local church, and as an adjunct professor with a PhD who regularly participates in the scholarly arena, I can speak firsthand about the importance of bringing the church and the insights of scholars together in a meaningful way.
+As an ordained minister who regularly participates in the academic arena, I can speak firsthand about the importance of bringing the life of the church and the insights of scholars together in a meaningful way.

 A.A.
 International Studies – Rose State College